 Forest Collins, the savvy writer behind discriminating Paris cocktail blog 52 Martinis, shares with us here her frustrations with France’s strange aversion to H2O’s solid incarnation.
-She also has the low-down on where to go for seriously refreshing cocktails.
-Hint: it’s not your corner bistrot.

 As an American expat in Paris, the question I get most often is: What do you miss most about home?
 Honestly, this question usually stumps me.